velopaymentsapi/velo-node/docs/PaymentAuditServiceApi.md

 let apiInstance = new VeloPayments.PaymentAuditServiceApi();
 let payoutId = "payoutId_example"; // String | The id (UUID) of the payout.
 let opts = {
+  'railsId': "railsId_example", // String | Payout Rails ID filter - case insensitive match.
+Any value is allowed, but you should use one of the supported railsId values.
+To get this list of values, you should call the 'Get Supported Rails' endpoint.
   'remoteId': "remoteId_example", // String | The remote id of the payees.
   'remoteSystemId': "remoteSystemId_example", // String | The id of the remote system that is orchestrating payments 'status': "status_example", // String | Payment Status